ericrihm/csf_profile/CODE_OF_CONDUCT.md

 ## 🌱 SUPPORT
 Promote a safe space for learning and growth

+## 🔗 Join the Community
+Connect with others on the cybersecurity journey: https://simplycyber.io/discord

 ## 👥 COLLABORATION
 Foster and seek collective wisdom and cooperation